jian-li1/local-llama-rag/README.md

 ```
 See ``python crawler.py -h`` or ``python crawler_multi.py -h`` for more information about the argument options.

-Next, to build the database, run
+To build the database, run
 ```
 python build_database.py [-h] -d DIR [DIR ...] -o OUT -n NAME [-u]
 ```